raspberrypisig/SolidPython/README.rst

     .. code:: python

-            from solid import * #fine
+            from solid2 import * #fine
-            from solid import objects #crash
+            from solid2 import objects #crash
-            from solid import solidpython #crash
+            from solid2 import solidpython #crash
-            from solid import splines #crash
+            from solid2 import splines #crash
-            from solid import utils #crash
+            from solid2 import utils #crash

 * all extensions have been moved:
-    * solid.utils has been moved to ``solid.extensions.legacy``.
+    * solid.utils has been moved to ``solid2_legacy``.
 If you want to use them import that extension
-    * there are some example implementations of the part / hole feature and bill of materials in ``solid.extensions.legacy``.
+    * there are some example implementations of the part / hole feature and bill of materials in ``solid2_legacy``.
 They seem to work but are not tested extensively.
 Take a look at ``examples/xx_legacy*``.
     * please take a look at the bosl2 example.
 BOSL2 provides many features which might be alternatives.